 If a student makes a request for a notetaker 20 business days prior to the start of the semester for specific classes in which s/he is enrolled and is approved by DSP for such notes, DSP will ensure that the notetaker will be provided by the student’s third class.

 If You Must Wait a Short Time for a Notetaker to be Found

 During the period while DSP is seeking to obtain a notetaker, DSP will immediately offer students appropriate interim accommodations (e.g. tape recording device, Live Scribe Pen, etc.) for all classes for which a notetaker has not yet been found;

-If the delay in providing a notetaker (after the student’s request or start of classes, whichever is later), is for more than two weeks, the student may withdraw from the class pursuant to University withdrawal procedures, or remain in the class with appropriate interim accommodations;
+If the delay in providing a notetaker (after the student’s request or the start of classes, whichever is later), is for more than two weeks, the student may withdraw from the class pursuant to University withdrawal procedures, or remain in the class with appropriate interim accommodations;

-If notes from a volunteer student from the class are not being provided to the student within 10 business days of the first day of class (or if later, DSP approval of the student’s request for notetaking), DSP will take additional steps to ensure that lass notes are provided within four (4) additional business days, which may include relying upon someone to take class notes who is not a student enrolled in the course.
+If notes from a volunteer student from the class are not being provided to the student within 10 business days of the first day of class (or if later, DSP approval of the student’s request for notetaking), DSP will take additional steps to ensure that class notes are provided within four (4) additional business days, which may include relying upon someone to take class notes who is not a student enrolled in the course.

 Once a notetaker is assigned to a student:

 - Notes will begin being provided to the student within 36 hours of the class lecture.